bgwines/suffix-tree/README.md

 	- Radix sort them.

-- Using a standard merge algorithm (a la mergesort), merge the sorted lists of suffixes together into the overall suffix array.
+- 3-way merge the sorted lists of suffixes together into the overall suffix array.
-	- if two compared letters at indices are same, compare letters after them in string (slide 206)
+	- if two compared letters at indices are same, compare letters after them in string

 ####Step 2.
 Build LCP array `L` of adjacent elems in `S`